Skip to content

 • Improved Decision-Making

-With time buffers, you can make considered decisions as opposed to taking pressure decisions.
+With time buffers, you can make considered decisions as opposed to taking pressured decisions.

 • Increased Self-Discipline